guialfaro053/blog/content/nlp/nlp2/index.md

 \qquad d_1 = \ell.
 $$

-It doesn't long to solve and the final result I got was:
+It doesn't take long to solve, and the final result I got was:

 $$
 d_n = \frac{2l}{5} \left( 3^n - \frac{1}{2^n} \right)